Features

 A: Yes, with similar hosting and development budget/time.
 As project grows income will also grow and will permit expansion.

-Our turnkey plans are designed to get you started fast and with effective costs.
+Turnkey plans are designed to get you started fast and with effective costs, at early project stages.
 As projects takes off and budget increases, you can explore scaling options.

 Q: Can I run a free service for many users with low costs?